Dieu le veut!

 - Anticlimax: In the Third Crusade, Emperor Frederick Barbarossa marched an army of many thousands from Germany to southern Turkey — and drowned in a river.

-- Army of Thieves and Whores: This was what a sizable portion, maybe even the majority, of the First Crusade was (or devolved into at any rate), and especially the latest ones.
+- Army of Thieves and Whores: This was what a sizable portion, maybe even the majority, of the First Crusade and especially the preceding Peoples' Crusade was (or devolved into at any rate), and especially the later ones.
 Prior to the Crusade many of these fellows spent their time robbing and stealing and pillaging each other; much of the violence in the First Crusade was basically them doing in the Middle East what they normally did in Europe.
 Some historians have posited that a big reason the Pope announced the Crusade is that he feared they would sooner or later get round to sacking Rome, and so directed them against the Saracen aggressor to put their impulses to more constructive use.
 He promised them pardon for all past sins, but even he was pretty horrified by their behaviour (this included sacking Byzantine cities, i.e. the the people they were supposed to be rescuing from Muslim invaders), and it's debatable how much this pardon affected their actions.

 - Given that actual repentance is needed - i.e. for the absolution of sins by a priest to hold, one must sincerely repent - it doesn't seem likely that this pardon would do anything.

 - While theologically correct, your point comes from the point of view of a Roman Catholic who actually knows their religion.
 For these guys, it was a different story.

 - They actually did sack Rome—the Normans under Robert Guiscard around 1060.
 So, needless to say, Urban had very good reason to fear this.